MetPX/sarracenia/docs/source/How2Guides/Admin.rst

   - report routing shovels are administrative functions, and therefore the feeder user is used.
   - this configuration is to route the reports submitted by the 'anonymous' user.
   - on_message None, on_post None,  reduce unwanted logging on the local system.
-  - report_back False  reduce unwanted reports (do sources want to understand shovel traffic?)
+  - report False  reduce unwanted reports (do sources want to understand shovel traffic?)
   - post to the xreport exchange.

 The *2<user>* shovels look at all the messages in the xreport exchange, and copy them to the users xr\_ exchange.